7 Women Saints Who Resisted

-Jessie Chaffee on the lives and rebellions of women saints
+Jessie Chaffee on the lives of renaissance rebels

 If you enjoy reading Electric Literature, join our mailing list!
 We’ll send you the best of EL each week, and you’ll be the first to know about upcoming submissions periods and virtual events.